 When water temperatures are over 20 degrees then many popular fish species are likely to die after capture.
-A thermometer reading can help you assess whether you should fish or not, but if in doubt don’t!
+A thermometer reading can help you assess whether you should fish or not, but if in doubt, don’t!

-Upland areas in Wales are generally cooler; heavily shaded mountain rivers, streams, high wild lakes and deep reservoirs in mountainous elevations may be OK, especially if fished early or late when temperatures are at their lowest.
+Upland areas in Wales are generally cooler; heavily shaded mountain rivers, small streams, high wild lakes and deep reservoirs in mountainous elevations may be OK, especially if fished early or late when temperatures are at their lowest.
 If in doubt contact the fishery or club you are intending to visit before traveling.

 What can I fish for safely in freshwater?

 Carp are a hardy fish and cope well in high water temperatures.
-As do grass carp, tench, bream and other cyprinid fish.
+As do grass carp, tench, bream and most other cyprinid fish.

-Why not go sea fishing
+Why not go sea fishing?

 Sea fishing can be productive and very enjoyable in hot weather, with sea temperatures being generally much cooler than those found on land.
 Sea species are also generally more resilient to being captured.
 Species to target at this time of year include smooth-hound, rays, tope, mackerel, wrasse, bass and mullet.